:

 User Data Visualization: For presenting data to users, a subset of General Performance Metrics is chosen.
 The metrics selected for user display are those that are straightforward and easy to understand, aiding users, especially beginners or intermediate swimmers, in visualizing their progress and performance effectively.
 This selection enhances user engagement and offers a tangible way to track their improvement.

-Starting with the question "How can we show users our evaluation of their movement correctness?", I sought insights from a former swimming athlete.
+Starting with the question, "How can we show users our evaluation of their movement correctness?", I sought insights from a former swimming athlete.
 Through this interaction, I learned that 'Movement Efficiency', which includes 'Movement Completeness' metric and 'Movement Coordination' metric.
-These metrics offers a user-friendly way to convey the AI's assessment of the user's technique.
-They allows users to track their progress and strive for improvement without having to interpret specific, complex data.
+These metrics offe a user-friendly way to convey the AI's assessment of the user's technique.
+They allow users to track their progress and strive for improvement without having to interpret specific, complex data.

 To ensure a clear and intuitive interface that enhances user experience and aids in effective communication of the swimming metrics, the Information Architecture is meticulously organized and structured, aligning with user needs and goals.

-To organizes data in an understandable and intuitive manner for users, and to ensures that the visual design and layout of the dashboard align with the underlying organization of data.
+To organize data in an understandable and intuitive manner for users and to ensure that the visual design and layout of the dashboard align with the underlying organization of data.
 I consolidated the metrics into three categories:

 A former swimming athlete emphasized the importance of Stamina for consistent swimming duration and Movement Efficiency, based on the completeness and coordination of movement, for avoiding energy waste, especially for beginners.
 These insights helped refine the data list, ensuring highly relevant metrics for users looking to improve their swimming technique.